Burleigh Heads

 Surfing

 Burleigh Heads is part of the World Surfing Reserve and is a popular location for surfers.
-It's the Gold Coast's most northern point break and provides a high level of surf amenity.
-Burleigh Headland is for experienced board riders only but the open beach breaks offer an excellent variety of conditions.
+Burleigh Headland is the Gold Coast's most northern point break, and is for experienced board riders only but the open beach breaks offer an excellent variety of conditions.
 Surfers should always assess conditions.
 If in doubt, don't paddle out.
 For more information, visit our Surfing page.

 Facilities